OnePlus Nord N30 5G vs Google Pixel 8

 Who should buy each?

-Choose the OnePlus Nord N30 5G if: you want the fastest charging at 50W, need a larger battery for long trips, or prefer a smooth 120Hz display for gaming.
+Choose the OnePlus Nord N30 5G if: you want the fastest charging at 50W, you need a large 120Hz display for gaming, or you prefer expandable storage up to 1TB.

 Conclusion